 - In GARO, the first battle between Saejima Kouga/GARO and Suzumura Rei/ZERO started out as an ordinary melee/sword fight and turn into this after they transformed into their armors while jumping to the top of two adjacent skyscrapers, in which after that, they proceed to fight while falling hundreds of feet between the skyscrapers.
 It's awesome.

-- Also part of the fight against Erynnis' One-Winged Angel form in Ghost of Sparta.
+- Part of the fight against Erynnis' One-Winged Angel form in God of War: Ghost of Sparta.

 - In Metal Slug 3, the final boss fight.
 You end up falling through the atmosphere while battling the alien overmind.
 And use his dead body as a platform to protect yourself from the impact.